zvtvz/zvt/docs/source/user_guide/intro.rst

 .. note:
     In order to be compatible with historical data, the qfq is an exception, {adjust_type} is left empty

-The pre defined kdata schema could be in :module:`~.zvt.domain.quotes`, it's seperated by entity_schema, level, and adjust type.
+The pre defined kdata schema could be in :py:mod:`~.zvt.domain.quotes`, it's seperated by entity_schema, level, and adjust type.

 Normal data